alvinylt/gopher/README.md

 the program from getting stuck indefinitely using `setsockopt()`, a built-in feature in the Socket API, and the `timeval` struct.

+At the beginning of `gopher_connect()`, the program is terminated if the connection cannot be established.
+An error message is printed to `stderr` specifying the issue.

+### Handling Edge Cases: Malformed or Non-Standard Responses

 A well-implemented server's directory index response should include four pieces of information, separated by tab characters.
 In case a line therein is malformed, the program handles it gracefully to avoid indexing invalid things.